Run the Application

 -

-- You’ll see a Whitelabel Error Page – this is normal as we haven’t done any development yet.
+Test it out: Go to http://localhost:8080.
+You'll see a Whitelabel Error Page.
+This is normal because we haven't done any development yet.

 Before Spring Boot, getting a Java app to listen on a port like 8080 required hours of manual setup: